 Don’t be fooled by the price of the headsets, the quality of sound it picks up is excellent, and although a little flimsy in design it more than makes up for this with the results it produces.

-Also, a warning to those considering noise cancelling headphone/microphone combinations – the explanation and sales pitch in the product description sounds like exactly what you need:
+Also, a warning to those considering noise-canceling headphone/microphone combinations – the explanation and sales pitch in the product description sound like exactly what you need:

 “Noise Cancelling Microphone: Automatically picks up your voice with remarkable clarity”

 My experience with this kind of microphone is that it makes the voice sound unnatural in your recordings by removing bass frequencies from it.
 These are time-consuming and complex to put back into the sound recording and affect the quality of the resulting sound.

 The software you choose for editing will depend on what you have decided to use for recording the video in the first place.
 But let’s treat this as a separate problem to explain why my recommended solution of Camtasia software for recording and editing, is the best available.